12 Best Storage and Organization Products for Small Bathrooms

 Stash Stuff Elsewhere

 A shared tiny bathroom can quickly become cluttered with everyone’s everyday necessities.
-Solution: Give each family member or roommate a bath caddy or tote to stash their stuff.
+Solution: Cut down on needed bathroom storage space by giving each family member or roommate a bath caddy or tote to stash their stuff.
 This mesh shower tote from Great Useful Stuff provides multiple pockets, including one big, helpful catchall pocket in the center.
 Store them under the sink, if there’s room, or in the bedroom or linen closet, to grab and go.

 Corner space is typically wasted space.
 Turn it into additional storage instead with a multi-tier tower like the Furinno Turn-N-Tube 5-Tier Corner Display Rack.
 This sturdy, stylish tower has a small enough footprint to make great use of the corner space behind your door — or any corner, really — for storing rolled towels, toilet paper or toiletries.
 Reviewers love the fast, easy installation: Just twist the frame tubes together.